Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * An integrated solution that groups: GitHub, CodeCommit, CodeBuild, CodeDeploy, CloudFormation, CodePipeline, CloudWatch, ...
 * Quickly create "CICD-ready" projects for EC2, Lambda, Elastic Beanstalk
-* Supported languages: C#, Go, HTML 5, Java, Node.js, PHP, Python, Ruby
+* Supported languages: C#, Go, Java, Node.js, PHP, Python, Ruby
 * Issue tracking integration with JIRA / GitHub Issues
 * Ability to integrate with Cloud9 to obtain a web IDE (not all regions)
 * One dashboard to view all your components